Amollo1/NorthPeak-Retail-Profitability/docs/data_quality_assessment.md

 rows.
 This is caused by Python's `round()` using round-half-to-even ("banker's rounding") while PostgreSQL's `ROUND()` uses round-half-away-from-zero; the two disagree only on values landing exactly on a rounding boundary (e.g., a third decimal digit of exactly 5).
-Maximum possible aggregate impact is 32 cents against a total profit base of roughly KES 421 million — immaterial at any level of aggregation used in this analysis.
-This is documented rather than "corrected," since forcing the two systems to agree on a rounding convention would add complexity without changing any business conclusion.
+Maximum possible aggregate impact is 32 cents against a total profit base of roughly KES 421 million, immaterial at any level of aggregation used in this analysis.
+This is documented rather than, "corrected," since forcing the two systems to agree on a rounding convention would add complexity without changing any business conclusion.

-**Note on negative profit:** `profit_amount` is negative for many "Tables" sub-category transactions — this is an intentional, expected finding (a structurally unprofitable sub-category, see BRD Objective 2), not a data quality defect.
+**Note on negative profit:** `profit_amount` is negative for many "Tables" sub-category transactions, this is an intentional, expected finding (a structurally unprofitable sub-category, see BRD Objective 2), not a data quality defect.
 Do not "correct" or filter these out during analysis.